Joseph Duggar And Kendra Caldwell Take Big Step, Joseph Mocks Engagement Ring Excitement

-Joseph Duggar and Kendra Caldwell just took a major step forward in their relationship, but Joseph hasn’t starting taking the idea of marriage seriously just yet.
+Joseph Duggar and Kendra Caldwell just took a major step forward in their relationship, but Joseph hasn’t started taking the idea of marriage seriously just yet.

 The Duggars recently went on a road trip that spanned at least four states, and 18-year-old Kendra Caldwell accompanied them on their trek.
 Jim Bob and Michelle Duggar are extremely strict when it comes to their children’s romantic relationships, so it’s a pretty big deal that they allowed the girlfriend of 22-year-old Joseph Duggar to travel with them.
 Kendra appears with the family in a March 31 Facebook photo that was taken outside a Skyline Chili restaurant in Ohio.